rcscr/Trane/README.md

 <hr>

-Trane is a library for modeling transportation networks (buses, subways, trains) that are composed of multiple interconnecting routes.
+Trane is a library for modeling transportation networks (buses, subways, trains) that are composed of multiple interconnecting routes, daily schedules, and even delays.

 It implements a modified version of Dijkstra's algorithm to efficiently discover the: